howarewoo/Ballbot/README.md

 ![TB6600 Wiring](https://github.com/awoox2/ballbot/raw/master/Images/TB6600_wiring.png)

+The driver was manually set to the following:
+- Microstepping: 1/32
+- Current: 2.8A

 ## Programming

-All programming was done in the Atom text editor with the PlatformIO IDE package.
+All programming was done using the Atom text editor, ArduinoIDE, and Teensyloader programs.

 **Libraries**
-- AccelStepper by Mike McCauley
-- PID by Brett Beauregard
+- PID_v1.h by Brett Beauregard
+- quaternionFilter.h by Kris Winer
+- Math.h
+- Wire.h

 ## Results